-Standards of world Live in the world Weapons of the world Christians do not live by the world's standards Christians have a higher standard that is not established by the world's system Christians do live in the world.
-Christians do have to meet obligations, accept responsibility and participate the world.
-The world's weapons are against truth.
-This includes: Force Deception Manipulation The Christians weapons are from have Divine Power since their source is God's Divine Nature: Truth in thought and word Righteous Behavior
+Standards of world Live in the world Weapons of the world Christians do not live by Christians do The world's weapons are against the world's standards live in the truth.
+This includes: Christians have a higher world. - Force standard that is not Christians do - Deception established by the have to meet - Manipulation world's system obligations, The Christians weapons are from - accept have Divine Power since their responsibility source is God's Divine Nature: and participate Truth in thought and word the world. - Righteous Behavior

-- "weapons we fight with" - - "weapons" is opla "weapon, instrument of warfare."
+- "weapons we fight with" - "weapons" is opla "weapon, instrument of warfare."
 This is a very general word for both offensive and defensive weapons.
-The list of spiritual weapons in Ephesians 6 would fit this word. - o "fight" is strateias means "warfare, military expedition, campaign" - "weapons of the world (sarkika)" the weapons of the flesh or the common man - Our weapons have "divine power" - o "powerful" is dunata - o "of God" would indicate these weapons: - are employed on God's behalf - have God's personal interest involved - Our weapons - o "demolish strongholds" - "demolish" is kathairesin" meaning "overthrow", "tearing down, pulling down, destroying." - "strongholds" is oxuromaton meaning "stronghold, fortress."
+The list of spiritual weapons in Ephesians 6 would fit this word. - "fight" is strateias means "warfare, military expedition, campaign" - "weapons of the world (sarkika)" the weapons of the flesh or the common man - Our weapons have "divine power" - o "powerful" is dunata - o "of God" would indicate these weapons: - are employed on God's behalf - have God's personal interest involved - Our weapons - o "demolish strongholds" - - "demolish" is kathairesin" meaning "overthrow", "tearing down, pulling down, destroying." - "strongholds" is oxuromaton meaning "stronghold, fortress."
 In the papyri the word meant "prison" - o "demolish arguments" - - "demolish" is kathairountes meaning "to tear down, to destroy" - "reasonings" is logismous meaning "calculation, reasoning, reflection, thought." - "demolish...every pretension that sets itself up against the knowledge of God" - "pretension" or "high thing" is upsoma meaning - "rising up is epairomenon meaning that which is lifted high and exalted.
 The illustration created by this word is of walls and towers standing defiantly after they had been built.

-- "knowledge" is gnoseos meaning - o "take captive every thought" - - "take captive" is aichmalotizontes meaning to take one captive with a spear, to bring into captivity, to bring into subjections.
+- "knowledge" is gnoseos meaning - "take captive every thought" - "take captive" is aichmalotizontes meaning to take one captive with a spear, to bring into captivity, to bring into subjections.
 The present tense indicates a continual struggle and warfare. - "thought" is noema meaning "design, purpose, thought." - "make every thought obedient too Christ." -

-10:6 - "And we will be ready to punish every act of disobedience once your obedience is complete."
+10:6- "And we will be ready to punish every act of disobedience once your obedience is complete."